 Imagine No Malaria

 In May 2013, Ginghamsburg Church pledged to raise $1 million over 5 years toward ending death by malaria through an extraordinary ministry of The United Methodist Church called Imagine No Malaria (INM).
 Malaria is preventable, treatable and beatable, yet this mosquito-transmitted disease claims a life every 60 seconds.
 More than 85% of the world’s malaria deaths are in Africa.
 Ginghamsburg’s funds are being used to save lives in South Sudan, one of the hardest hit countries.
 The $323,000 given in our 2013 miracle offering designated specifically for INM toward the $1,000,000 goal has purchased 30,000 nets and education on their use for women and children in one of South Sudan's most vulnerable sites.
 We live confidently knowing we serve a God of abundance with “cattle on a thousand hills” (Psalm 50:30).
-An additional 2014 investment is now providing nets and medication to some of the most vulnerable - pregnant mothers and young children in South Sudan.
+An additional 2014 investment was deployed to provide nets and medication to some of the most vulnerable - pregnant mothers and young children in South Sudan.
 Funds provided through the 2015 miracle offering are serving other malaria-prone areas within Africa.
 To learn more about INM, contact us at [email protected] or go to imaginenomalaria.org.
 You may also give online any time of year toward the miracle offering.

 Fall 2017 Update - SUDAN PROJECT by the numbers